Alumni Keiki Experience

-Grades 4 and 5 drop-off and pickup location is area “D,” and the Summer School office is located on the second floor of Bishop Hall on the campus map.
+The Summer School office is located on the second floor of Bishop Hall, and Grades 4 and 5 drop‐off/pickup is identified on the campus map.

 Please apply sunscreen daily to your keiki before school.
 If they have sun-sensitive skin and need to reapply throughout the day, please pack sunscreen in their bag and notify the kumu.

 We will be doing a swim test in the pool on the first day to assess your child’s swimming ability.
 We will be swimming most days of the week so please pack a dry towel, swim clothes, extra clothes and plastic bag for your child each day.

 Lunch is provided daily from the cafeteria.
 An assortment of sandwiches, chips, fruit and juice or water will be served.
 A vegetarian option is available upon request.
 If your keiki has a food allergy or does not eat certain foods, please provide a home lunch for them.

 Punahou School will be providing water bottles for the keiki, so they do not need to bring one.